-If you’re scrolling through natural health posts on social media or internet blogs, you may have noticed a hot debate topic these days seems to be whether or not we really need supplemental vitamins and minerals when we think we’re eating a clean and balanced diet.
+If you’re scrolling through natural health posts on social media or internet blogs, you may have noticed a hot debate topic these days seems to be: why are vitamins important?
+Do we really need supplemental vitamins and minerals when we think we’re eating a clean and balanced diet?

 About half of all Americans take a multivitamin [1], but do we need it?
 How balanced are our diets really?
-Do you feel confident in your ability to carefully calculate the levels of essential nutrients coming from each of your meals and snacks each day?
+How confident are you in your ability to carefully calculate the levels of essential nutrients coming from each of your meals and snacks each day?

 What they found was that there has been a significant drop in the levels of 6 key nutrients available in fresh veggies: protein, calcium, phosphorus, iron, riboflavin (vitamin B-2), and ascorbic acid (vitamin C) [2].